leonxu03/ChatMD/README.md

 To create domain-specific answers to medical queries using real PDF documents.

+# Use

 Feel free to play with the deployed project [here](https://chatmd.streamlit.app/)

+_Notes: if web page or file upload is taking a while to load, likely due to streamlit (frontend) or render (backend) servers spinning up from a cold start._

 # Demo